Annual Whale Festival

 An Eco Marine Tent featured local ecotourism operators sharing information and interacting with visitors.
 The operators have “embarked on a major campaign to change the way people view ocean wildlife on the Cape Whale Coast”.

 Hermanus is recognized by the World Wildlife Fund as “one of the 12 best whale watching destinations in the world”.
 In honor of the Whale Festival, I booked a boat-based whale watching tour in Walker Bay!
 Most tour companies I contacted were fully booked for the weekend, but I didn’t give up.
-Hermanus Whale Watchers managed to squeeze me into a Sunday morning tour!
+Luckily, Hermanus Whale Watchers squeezed me into a Sunday tour!

 Their boat, Unathi (“God is with us” in Xhosa), is designed for whale watching with engines that “minimize underwater noise”.
 Unathi seats 36 people and is smaller than most boats run by other operators.
 The tour was well worth $60 for 2 hours on the Bay – FANTASTIC experience all about the whales!!!
 A few people got seasick, but we stayed on the upper deck!